Psychopath Diary

 Psychopath Diary (Korean: 싸이코패스 다이어리) is a 2019 South Korean television series starring Yoon Shi-yoon, Jung In-sun and Park Sung-hoon.
 It aired on tvN from November 20, 2019 to January 9, 2020.

 Synopsis

-Yook Dong-sik (Yoon Shi-yoon), an analyst who works at Daehan Securities, has a timid personality and he can't even get angry at the people who look down upon him.
+Yook Dong-sik (Yoon Shi-yoon), an analyst who works at Daehan Securities, has a timid personality.
+He can't even get angry at the people who look down upon him.
 One day, shortly after failing on his attempt of suicide, he witnesses a murder.
-He unintentionally picks up a diary belonging to murderer, on which was written the log of his murders.
+He unintentionally picks up a diary belonging to the murderer, on which was written the log of his murders.
 He flees with the diary, but he is accidentally hit by Police Officer Shim Bo-kyung's (Jung In-sun) patrol car which causes him to suffer from retrograde amnesia.
 Due to the diary in his possession, Dong-sik mistakenly believes he is a psychopath.
 Since that moment, his behavior started to change.
 Bo-kyung, who got involved with Dong-sik, decides to catch the serial killer.